Frequently Asked Questions

 The smart contract cannot be changed after it is published.
 It is locked and unchangeable.

-What is NSL’s role in the DAT?
+What is NSL’s role in the CSO?

 - Equity: Raising money using a private offering or a convertible promissory note.
 The combined team has decades of experience advising companies about equity raises.